gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 ```

 !!!info
-Ensure that the shared project is configured as a [shared dependency](./add-a-shared-dependency.md).
+If you're not adding the `SubscriptionContext` to the shared project created earlier for the public data example, make sure to configure this new shared project as a [shared dependency](./add-a-shared-dependency.md).
 !!!

 ### Fetch the data

 Finally, update the `App` component to add the [useProtectedDataQueries](../reference/tanstack-query/useProtectedDataQueries.md) hook.
-The hook will fetch the data from `/api/subscription` and forward the retrieved count value through `SubscriptionContext`:
+The hook will fetch the data from `/api/subscription` and forward the retrieved `subscription` data through `SubscriptionContext`:

 ```tsx !#23-42,62 host/src/App.tsx
 import { AppRouter, usePublicDataQueries, useProtectedDataQueries, useIsBootstrapping } from "@squide/firefly";